interglobalmedia/omdb-api-nodejs/README.md

-# Implementing the OMDB API Using Nodejsis
+# Implementing the OMDB API Using Node.js

 This little project is a n"odification" of the OMDB API project from Week 8.
 Here, we will be going over how one can protect/hide one's API key by adding a backend server to the application.